-- To ensure development satisfies the provisions of the LEP. - To provide detailed controls for the assessment of development proposed on flood prone land in accordance with the Environmental Planning and Assessment Act 1979. - To ensure flood risk is considered as early as possible in the planning and development process, based on the best available flood information. - To reduce the impact of flooding and flood liability on individual owners and occupiers of flood prone land. - To treat floodplains as an asset, specialising in uses that are productive and minimise risk to life during major weather events. - To ensure that the use and development of flood prone land includes risk consequences that are manageable. - To implement the principles of the NSW Government 'Flood Risk Management Manual' (as updated from time to time), Construction of Buildings in Flood Hazard Areas (Australian Building Codes Board) and Council's Floodplain Risk Management Policy and flood hazard maps as identified within Figure BF.
+- To ensure development satisfies the provisions of the LEP. - To provide detailed controls for the assessment of development proposed on flood prone land in accordance with the Environmental Planning and Assessment Act 1979. - To ensure flood risk is considered as early as possible in the planning and development process, based on the best available flood information. - To reduce the impact of flooding and flood liability on individual owners and occupiers of flood prone land. - To recognise flood prone land as a valuable social, economic and environmental resource that should not be sterilised by inappropriate development.

+- To ensure that the use and development of flood prone land includes risk consequences that are manageable. - To implement the principles of the NSW Government 'Floodplain Development Manual' (as updated from time to time), Construction of Buildings in Flood Hazard Areas (Australian Building Codes Board) and Council's Floodplain Risk Management Policy and flood hazard maps as identified within Figure BF.